AlexKnyshov/alibaseq/README.md

 option `--no-hs` prevents running hit stitcher on the forward search table (default: False)

-option `--ref-hs` turns on hit sticher on the reciprocal table (slow) (default: False).
+option `--ref-hs` turns on hit sticher on the reciprocal table (slow).
 Typically reciprocal table is much larger, and takes considerable amount of time to parse.
 The alternative, default, approach is for a given target region to simply pick the best hit to reference that is located in the same region. (default: False)

 option `--max-gap` (if greater than 0) specifies the maximum distance between hits of a contig, if greater hits are split into alternative versions of the same target contig; setting to 0 turns off (default: 0)